dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_10.md

   - finally, we apply to induction hypothesis to get that progress also holds for $(P':t') ~|~ (Q[b/a]:dual(t'))$
 * Case ...

-If we add some extra checks for the absence of loops with only τ steps, then progress also implies deadlock-freedom.

 ### FIFO Communication